Kamaroth92/pymidicontroller/README.md

 ## Introduction

 Easily map device and application controls to a midi controller
+Example video availble here: https://streamable.com/ie5jtt

+This library is ideally not only easy to use but also easy to extend with additional targets.
+Currently included targets are:
+  * Homeassistant (via REST API)
+  * Windows Volume Mixer (via [pycaw](https://github.com/AndreMiras/pycaw))

+## Installation
+Clone the repo and run ```pip install .``` from the cloned directory.

 ## Usage
 ```python